Gluten-Free Reality of Dippin’ Dots: A Dietician’s Take on the Risks

 For instance, there are opportunities for gluten contamination at the familiar Dippin’ Dots stands that feature at sports and social events.
 Specific flavors of Dippin’ Dots also have ingredients with gluten, which means much higher levels of gluten than occur from accidental contamination.

-So, are Dippin’ Dots gluten free?
-Sort of Dippin’ Dots should be relatively safe for a gluten intolerant person to enjoy, except in certain cases.
+Dippin’ Dots are generally safe for someone with gluten intolerance, except in specific cases.
 A few specific flavors of Dippin’ Dots have wheat-based ingredients, and the serving method can also create risks of cross-contamination.

 Why Do Some Dippin Dots Flavors or Locations Have Gluten?